jose-lehmkuhl/know-your-knight-backend/README.md

 `npm test` on the project directory to run the tests.

+## Using the api
+API responds to a GET request at `/destinations`, expecting a `position` query param that refers to the current knight position, your endpoint should end up looking like `/destinations?position=D4`

 ## Knight's movement algorithm
 Knights can move 2 cells in a axis and 1 in the other, so I listed all possible movements on a cartesian plane in `KnightController.moveList`.